Drew Doughty: Stanley Cup titles (2011–2015)

-Norris Trophy win and continued success (2015–present)
+Norris Trophy win and continued success (2015–2023)

-During the 2015–16 season, Doughty had a career-high plus 24 rating, while also leading the league in shot attempts and ranking third in average ice time for the Kings.
-At the end of the year, Doughty won the 2015–16 Norris Trophy as the NHL's top defenceman.
-It was his third nomination; he finished second in voting in 2014–15 and third in 2009–10.
+During the 2015–16 season, Doughty had a career-high plus 24 rating, while also leading the league in shot attempts and ranking third in average ice time for the Kings and played in all 82 games with 51 points (14 goals, 37 assists).
+At the end of the year, Doughty won the James Norris Memorial Trophy as the NHL's top defenceman.
+It was his second consecutive time and third time altogether for being a nominated as he finished second in voting in 2015 and third in 2010, respectively.

-During the 2016–17 season Doughty was selected to participate in the 2017 NHL All-Star Game (along with teammate Jeff Carter) after leading the team's defense in goals and coming in second in points.
-The following season, Doughty was again selected to participate in the All-Star Game, marking his fourth consecutive selection.
-Doughty was also named a finalist for the Norris Trophy again.
-During the 2018 Stanley Cup playoffs Doughty was suspended for one game for an illegal hit to the head during Game 1 against the Vegas Golden Knights.
+During the 2016–17 season Doughty was selected to participate in the 2017 NHL All-Star Game (along with teammate Jeff Carter) after leading the team's defence in goals and coming in second in points.

+In the 2017–18 season, Doughty was again selected to participate in the All-Star Game, marking his fourth consecutive selection.
+Doughty was also named a finalist for the Norris Trophy again which was eventually given to Victor Hedman of the Tampa Bay Lightning.
+During a game against the Dallas Stars on January 30, 2018, Doughty recorded his 100th NHL goal against Stars' goaltender Ben Bishop.
+During the first round of the 2018 playoffs, Doughty was suspended for one game for an illegal hit to the head during game 1 against the Vegas Golden Knights.
+He returned to the Kings lineup for games three and four as the Kings were eventually swept.

 On July 1, 2018, Doughty agreed to an 8-year, $88 million contract extension with the Kings, which will see him signed through until the 2026–27 season.

 On October 8, 2019, Doughty scored the winning goal in a game against the Calgary Flames, but it was his post-goal celebration that received media attention.
-Doughty allegedly yelled "Suck my dick!" at Flames' fans at ice level, while performing a "crotch chop" motion made famous in professional wrestling circles.
+Doughty allegedly yelled an expletive at Flames' fans at ice level, while performing a "crotch chop" motion made famous in professional wrestling circles.

-After starting the 2021–22 season with 7 points leading all NHL defensemen in scoring, on October 22, 2021, Doughty collided knee-to-knee with Dallas Stars defenseman Jani Hakanpää, suffering a tibial plateau contusion.
-He missed 16 games as a result, returning to game action on November 30, 2021.
-On January 27, 2022, Drew Doughty played his 1,000th NHL game, in a match against the New York Islanders.
-He would be injured again on March 7, 2022, requiring season ending wrist surgery.
-In 39 games played, Doughty recorded 7 goals and 31 points.
+After starting the 2021–22 season with seven points leading all NHL defencemen in scoring, on October 22, 2021, Doughty collided knee-to-knee with Dallas Stars defenceman Jani Hakanpää, suffering a tibial plateau contusion.
+He missed 16 games as a result, returning to game action on November 30.
+On January 27, 2022, Doughty played his 1,000th NHL game, in a match against the New York Islanders in which the Kings would win 3–2.
+He would be injured again on March 7, against the Boston Bruins, requiring season ending wrist surgery.
+In 39 games played, Doughty recorded seven goals, 24 assists and 31 points.

+In 2022–23, Doughty rebounded from the previous injury-riddled season by recording nine goals, 43 assists and 52 points in 81 contests played.
+He would also record three assists but was goalless in the Kings first round exit in the 2023 playoffs by the Edmonton Oilers for the second straight season, this time in six games.